Rduous/Colmar/README.md

 >You are tasked with designing and creating the landing page for a new school.
 You will help them by making informed design decisions about color and typography using the skills you learned last week.
 You will then implement your design[...]
 For this project you will implement the site specified by the wireframes and make all remaining design decisions to complete the site.

 ## Design notes
+- CSS animations indicate which portions of the website are clickable
+- Animations echo the blue/yellow color theme
+- Layout implemented in rem instead of px
+- Added several layouts between desktop and mobile to ensure that a wide variety of devices can access site
+- Uses semantic tags and alt text where appropriate

 ### Color palette
 I let the images of this site drive the color palette.
 Four "types" of colors seem to predominate: web-y blues, yellow ochres, warm greys, and warm browns.
 I focused on the first three families.
 I went with a dark, high-impact navy blue for header, footer, and important features like buttons, with a poppier blue for hover actions.
 I used a mustard/ochre for select features like logo and main header.
 I kept the backgrounds simple with alternating grey and light tones.